backwardslegsman/Inversion-Engine/README.md

 * TODO: Bring it all together.
 A function that reads the .pak header, loads the vertex, texture, shader, and pipeline data.
 Then loads the asset data into memory and builds/caches the pipelines.
 * TODO: Create sync objects and build the draw_frame() function
 * TODO: Integrate Dear ImGUI and start messing around with moving/scaling things and moving the camera around
-*       This will require a lot of misc. functions to support, and may be implementable using my ECS.
-I'll probably write a basic object oriented engine for testing
 * TODO: REFACTOR!
 Break this massive class down into some smaller, specialized classes
 * TODO: Write unit tests for these smaller, specialized classes
 * TODO: Start messing around with shaders.
 Really beat the hell out of this by trying to load/unload various things, create/destroy/load pipelines, etc.